zevlee/footprint-otp/README.md

 # Footprint OTP

+**Warning!
+This project is a toy intended as a tool for myself to learn about cryptography.
+DO NOT USE IT IN PRODUCTION!**

 Footprint OTP is an encryption program that uses a simple stream cipher.
 It uses the Python [secrets](https://docs.python.org/3/library/secrets.html) module for key generation.

 Work is currently being done to implement a hardware random number generator for key generation in order to use truly random bytes.